 After his plastic surgery training at the world-renowned Cleveland Clinic, Dr. Paul Durand became one of the few to undergo a subspecialized fellowship with world experts in primary and revision rhinoplasty.
 He is a firm believer that rhinoplasty is a surgery of millimeters and should be treated as such in helping every patient achieve their unique aesthetic goals.

-At Careaga Plastic Surgery, we offer the professional expertise, safety, and cutting-edge technology required to help patients from Coral Gables, Brickell, Key Biscayne, South Miami, Coconut Grove & Kendall area achieve their cosmetic surgery needs.
-Our dedicated staff is professional and has extensive experience in the cosmetic industry.
+At Careaga Plastic Surgery, we offer the professional expertise, safety, and cutting-edge technology required to help patients achieve their cosmetic surgery needs.
+Our dedicated staff of professionals has extensive experience in the cosmetic industry.

 Bulbous or Boxy Nasal Tip